 A soft-spoken Swedish Carmelite monk who shattered a millennium of history by becoming the first cardinal ever appointed from Scandinavia.

-Lars Anders Arborelius entered the Discalced Carmelites, a contemplative monastic order, in his twenties, trading a potential Lutheran upbringing for a life of prayer and simplicity.
-His quiet scholarship and deep spirituality marked him as a leader, and in 1998 he was appointed the Catholic Bishop of Stockholm, a diocese with a tiny flock in a largely secular nation.
-For nearly two decades, he served as a gentle, intellectual pastor, known for his interfaith dialogue and care for immigrants.
-In a move that stunned the Catholic world, Pope Francis named him a cardinal in 2017, ending Scandinavia's nine-century wait for a prince of the Church.
-This humble monk, who speaks Swedish, English, French, and Italian, found himself at the heart of global Catholicism, a symbol of the pope's desire to reach the peripheries.
+Anders Arborelius became the first Swedish Catholic cardinal in nearly 900 years when Pope Francis named him to the College of Cardinals in 2017.
+Born in 1949, he entered the Discalced Carmelites in his twenties, trading a potential Lutheran upbringing for a life of prayer and simplicity.
+In 1998 he was appointed Catholic Bishop of Stockholm, leading a tiny flock in a largely secular nation.
+For nearly two decades he served as a gentle, intellectual pastor, emphasizing interfaith dialogue and care for immigrants.
+This humble monk speaks Swedish, English, French, and Italian.
+His elevation placed a contemplative figure at the heart of global Catholicism, symbolizing the pope's desire to reach the peripheries.

 1946–1964